 Effective corporate governance is critical for both our long-term performance and maintaining stockholder trust.
 Our Board is responsible for overseeing the governance, strategy and operation of the Company.
-Our seven directors come from diverse backgrounds, drawing on their substantial experience across industries and professional designations, including experience related to: biotechnology and pharmaceutical; finance, including investment management and capital markets; healthcare and medical services and operations; philanthropy; public accounting; and higher education.
-Pursuant to California SB 826, as a public corporation with seven directors at the end of the 2021 calendar year, we are required to have a minimum of three female directors.
-As of the date hereof, two members of our Board are women; in August 2021, Ms. Karah Parschauer stepped down as a member of the Board, as described elsewhere in this proxy statement.
-We are reviewing potential director candidates to ensure compliance with California SB 826.
-We comply with California AB 979, which requires corporations with five to eight directors to have a minimum of two directors from underrepresented communities.
+Our eight directors come from diverse backgrounds, drawing on their substantial experience across industries and professional designations, including experience related to: biotechnology and pharmaceutical; finance, including investment management and capital markets; healthcare and medical services and operations; philanthropy; public accounting; and higher education.